kohya-ss/HunyuanVideo/README.md

 `--latent-path` option is also available to decode saved latents only.

 Other options are the same as `sample_video.py`.

-For 24GB VRAM, with `--block-to-swap 38` specified, 1280x720 seems to be the limit at 109 frames.

 The original README is below.